tiliajs/tilia/README.md

 Core engine for tilia.
 Most users will not import this directly.

+## Features

+- Zero dependencies
+- Single proxy tracking
+- Compatible with ReScript and TypeScript
+- Inserted objects are not cloned.
+- Tracking follows moved or copied objects.
+- Respects `readonly` properties.

 ### Goals and Non-goals

 The goal with Tilia is to be minimal and fast while staying as much as possible